 What is a heritage conservation district?

-A heritage conservation district is an area of urban or rural properties (collectively) deemed to have local or community heritage values.
+A heritage conservation district is a defined area containing multiple properties which are (collectively) deemed to have heritage significance.
+That heritage significance can be comprised of architectural, historical, cultural, or other heritage values.

 Barrington Street Heritage Conservation District